trimstray/htrace.sh/README.md

 It is useful for:

+- checking properly web servers/reverse proxies domain configuration
 - redirects analysis, eg. to eliminate redirect loops
-- checking properly web servers/reverse proxies configuration
 - checking response headers for each query
+- scanning domain with external security tools like **Mozilla Observatory** and **Ssllabs**

 ## How To Use